Sikander Bakht

-Sikander Bakht (24 August 1918 – 23 February 2004) was an Indian politician belonging to the Bharatiya Janata Party (BJP) who served as the 15th governor of Kerala from 2002 until his death.
-He was elected as the Vice President of the BJP, served as its leader in the Rajya Sabha, and as a cabinet minister in the NDA government headed by Atal Bihari Vajpayee.
+Sikander Bakht (24 August 1918 – 23 February 2004) was an Indian politician.
+He served as Vice President of the BJP, served as its leader in the Rajya Sabha and was a cabinet minister in the NDA government headed by Atal Bihari Vajpayee.
+He also s 15th governor of Kerala from 2002 until his death.
 In 2000, he was awarded Padma Vibhushan, the second highest civilian honour of the Government of India.

 Early life

-Sikander Bakht was born in Quresh Nagar in Delhi, India in 1918.
+Sikander Bakht was born to a Muslim family born in Delhi on August 24, 1918.
+His father was Nafiz Mohamed Yusuf, a tobacconist, and his mother N Begum Yusuf.
 He attended the Anglo Arabic Senior Secondary School, Delhi and completed his Bachelor of Science from the Anglo-Arabic College (now known as Zakir Husain College) in Delhi.
-During his school and college days he was a keen hockey player and represented Delhi University and Delhi in various tournaments.
+During his school and college days he was a hockey player and represented Delhi University and Delhi in various tournaments.
 He also played and captained the Independents Hockey Club.
-He once said he is a member of BJP and always maintained that India is a land of secularism and supported the ethos of India.